SpinlockLabs/mac.dart/README.md

-# OSX for Dart
+# macOS for Dart

-Tools for working with OSX
+Dart package for macOS integration.

 ## Features